 Luella is the founder and president of Fine Point Consulting.
 She supports WholeTrees’ growth with more than 15 years of financial and accounting management.
 She has extensive experience selecting, implementing, and customizing accounting software and systems.
 She has also assisted companies in raising venture capital, developed sophisticated budgeting and financial modeling tools, initiated and refinanced debt instruments, and performed due diligence for corporate acquisitions.
 Her professional experience spans a variety of industries including start-ups, professional service firms, energy, not-for-profit, biotechnology, and medical device companies.

 Professional CEUs and Presentations

-Participants will be able to name a benefit to the forest ecosystems or regional economies of building with small diameter timbers or other mass timber technologies (CLT)
+Learning Objective 2: Participants will be able to identify a benefit to forest ecosystems and regional economies from building with small-diameter round timber.

-Participants will be able to quote a new learning of building with small diameter timber found in destructive testing at the USDA Forest Products Lab
+Learning Objective 4: Participants will be able to cite advantages of building with small-diameter round timber based on research at the USDA Forest Products Lab.

 Would you like to learn more about specifying WholeTrees into your projects for upcoming clients?
 We would be happy to provide a lunch and learn for your staff.
-Contact us with your needs for an educational session in person or via webinar.
+Send us an email at [email protected] with your needs for an educational session in person or via webinar.

 Madison, WI 53703

 Westby, WI 54667